ACM Awards 2021: Best and worst moments, complete list of winners

 MUSIC EVENT OF THE YEAR

-“Be A Light” Thomas Rhett feat.
-Reba McEntire, Hillary Scott, Chris Tomlin, Keith Urban
+“Be a Light,” Thomas Rhett featuring Reba McEntire, Hillary Scott, Chris Tomlin and Keith Urban

-“Does To Me” Luke Combs feat.
-Eric Church
+“Does to Me,” Luke Combs featuring Eric Church

-“Nobody But You” Blake Shelton feat.
-Gwen Stefani
+“Nobody But You,” Blake Shelton featuring Gwen Stefani

-“One Beer” Hardy feat.
-Lauren Alaina and Devin Dawson
+“One Beer,” Hardy featuring Lauren Alaina and Devin Dawson

-“One Too Many” Keith Urban and Pink
+“One Too Many,” Keith Urban and Pink

 Read more: